wlejon/vah/docs/instructions.md

 ### data store

-the databinding for rmlui is expanded in our system. we use a trigger() function call in the UI with an event name string. if this is within a databound for loop, the value of that iteration is included in the trigger as a payload to the event it's calling.
+the databinding for rmlui is expanded in our system. we use a emit() function call in the UI with an event name string.

 you should review the data binding c++ implementation if you need to write rml using data. this ensures that you are operating with the latest api as it's not completely solidified yet.